fredolize30/deploy-java-app-to-eks-cluster/README.md

    - ***Provision an EC2 instance for SonarQube:***
      - **main.tf**: This file includes the configuration for provisioning an EC2 instance for SonarQube.
        - Creates an EC2 instance with the necessary security group and IAM role.
-   - ***Install Monitoring Tools:***
-     - **prometheus_grafana.tf**: This file contains the configuration for deploying Prometheus and Grafana using Helm.
-       - Deploys Prometheus and Grafana on the EKS cluster using Helm charts.
-       - Configures Prometheus to scrape metrics from the EKS cluster and the Java application.
-       - Sets up Grafana with dashboards to visualize the metrics collected by Prometheus.
    - ***Backup Configuration:***
      - **backup.tf**: Configures AWS Backup for EKS cluster
        - Creates AWS Backup vault